Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

       return {quantity: state.quantity + 1};
     });

-### So the way to use `setState` to update a component's state is to pass it an object with each of the state keys you wish to update, along with the updated value. <span id="bd27"></span>
+### So the way to use `setState` to update a component’s state is to pass it an object with each of the state keys you wish to update, along with the updated value. <span id="bd27"></span>

-In our `increment` method we said "I would like to update the `aNumber` property on my component state by adding one to it and then setting the new value as my new `aNumber` ".
+In our `increment` method we said “I would like to update the `aNumber` property on my component state by adding one to it and then setting the new value as my new `aNumber`”.

-The same thing happens in our `decrement` method, only we're subtracting instead of adding.
+The same thing happens in our `decrement` method, only we’re subtracting instead of adding.

 Then the other new concept we’re running into here is how to actually call these methods we’ve added to our class.![](https://miro.medium.com/max/60/1*k8t5QBcMvHDX521sd4pC4g.png?q=20)![](https://miro.medium.com/max/856/1*k8t5QBcMvHDX521sd4pC4g.png)

 We added two HTML button tags within our `render` function, then in their respective `onClick` handlers, we specify the method that should be called whenever this button gets clicked.
-So whenever we click either of the buttons, our state gets updated appropriately and our component will re-render to show the correct value we're expecting.
+So whenever we click either of the buttons, our state gets updated appropriately and our component will re-render to show the correct value we’re expecting.

 Class Component Iterating State <span id="e859"></span>
 -------------------------------------------------------